sfolk/Learning-Parities-with-Neural-Networks/README.md

 # Learning-Parities-with-Neural-Networks
 This code reproduces the results of the paper by Amit Daniely &amp; Eran Malach.
 It was created as an exam project in the PhD programme of Data Science in SISSA, 2021

+User manual: Run the code for obtaining the images.
+Some images are already uploaded for a quick overview.

 Report
 Introduction to NN exam 7/6/2021
 Reproduce the results in the paper: Learning Parities with Neural Networks